osintbuddy/osintbuddy/README.md

 - **Extensible Plugin Architecture**: a Python-based plugin system allows custom entities to pull from any data source.
 - **Self-hosted**: Your data can stay under your control with full privacy and security
 - **Cost-Effective**: Ditch the enterprise pricing, access advanced OSINT capabilities with free open source software.
-- **Open for contributions**.
+- **Open to contributions**.
 - And check out the [open issues](https://github.com/jerlendds/osintbuddy/issues) for a list of requested features (and known bugs).

 ## ☀ A Vision

-I have this conviction that a set of opportunities is open today.
-I believe it's now possible, or soon will be, to create a new immersive medium for not just traditional OSINT and research work but a medium for discovering, learning, researching, and coming to actionable insights in any number of contexts you can imagine.
+I have this conviction that a set of opportunities is available today.
+I believe it's now possible, if not today then soon, that will allow us to create a new immersive medium for not just traditional OSINT and research work but a medium for discovering, learning, researching, and coming to actionable insights in any number of contexts you can imagine.
 A medium such as photoshop is different from any of the individual tools photoshop contains.
 The range of possibilities in such immersive mediums are staggering and these possibilities emerge from the basic objects and actions in that medium.
-If we choose well, we might be able to expand the possible range of what OSINT work entails.

-My goal is to make it easy to engage with data, both public and custom sources, to make decisions confidently for whatever research and interests you find meaningful.

 Want to help out?
 Writing down and sharing your ideas, having discussions, and letting me know what works and doesn't, all act as a way to help bootstrap this project.
 It's a way of identifying points of leverage that might help us develop new tools for OSINT.
 So let's get started, here are [a few of my ideas](https://studium.dev/osib/ideas):